dskarbrevik/League-of-Legends-Churn-Prediction/README.md

 **My goal:** based on the performance of a player's first match, is that player going to make it to level 3 or give up on the game before then?

-This project uses <a href="https://developer.riotgames.com/">Riot's API</a> as data source and the <a href="http://cassiopeia.readthedocs.io">Cassiopeia</a> library to access that API.

 ### To learn more click <a href="https://dskarbrevik.github.io/League-of-Legends-Churn-Prediction/">here</a>

 To see the code step by step, click the title of whichever part you're interested in: